 BGen Plaza also spoke about PEZA’s major programs.
 PEZA has built: several types of economic zones in every project and city for industries such as Agro-Industrial business, aquaculture, defense industrial complex, etc; free trade zones in international air/sea ports and logistics parks; and Island Cities.
 In order to improve competencies, she suggested the following to address the gaps: (a) Complete the supply chain.
 Aim for less dependency on imports such as steel, which is abundant in the Philippines as raw material.
 Unfortunately, steel is still being imported; (b) Build stability and have low cost of supply of utilities; (c) Build more regional international logistics hubs; (d) Enhance and transform the workforce into a world class labor force; and (e) Take advantage of incentives and stability of policies and laws, and exemptions of ecozones and industries to the VAT zero-rating of local purchases.

 During the Q&A portion, she was asked how a Renewable Energy investor could apply.
 BGen Plaza replied that they could drop by PEZA and fill out the application forms thereat, or download the forms from the website.
 Another question inquired about ecozones in Cebu where competitiveness may hamper operations.
 BGen Plaza replied that the common issue is allowing foreigners to own land, but we should give Filipinos the birthright to own land.
 Foreigners are allowed to lease land up to 75 years.
 However, if a joint venture is made with a Philippine entity with a ratio of 60% Filipino and 40% Foreigner, they can acquire property.
-Another question inquire about whether PEZA has safety nets against damages to environment, intrusion, and competition with local business; and what is being done with the mining industry.
+Another question inquired about whether PEZA has safety nets against damages to environment, intrusion, and competition with local business; and what is being done with the mining industry.
 BGen Plaza replied that PEZA has put in place different types of ecozones, which will not destroy but enhance environment according to the potential of the land.
 It will build “green” buildings.
 PEZA would help industries identify where to locate best their industries.
 These are enhancements to business, not intrusion.
 PEZA would help in transfer of technology, and in so doing, build local entrepreneurs.
 PEZA is in discussion regarding defense industrial industries, which includes mining and steel.
 She emphasized that PEZA is not into the shopping malls and casino industry.